When is Municipal Court held?

 What happens if I do not pay?

-If you do not pay your financial obligation to the Court, notification may be sent to D.O.T. to place a suspension on your driving privileges or a warrant may be issued for your arrest.
+If you do not pay your financial obligation to the Court, notification may be sent to the Department of Transportation to place a suspension on your driving privileges or a warrant may be issued for your arrest.
 Your taxes may also be intercepted.
 You may also be turned over to the Wisconsin Debt Collection program.

 Do I have to report a change of address?

 Yes.
-If you have any pending cases with Kaukauna Municipal Court, it is your responsibility to keep your address current.
+If you have any pending cases with Kaukauna Municipal Court, it is your responsibility to keep your address current with the Court and the Department of Transportation.
 If you fail to provide the Court with the appropriate contact information, you may not receive proper notification regarding your case in the future.
 This will result in a default judgment entered against you.
-Contact the Court through the Clerk of Courts at 920-766-6378
+Contact the Court through the Clerk of Courts at 920-766-6378.

 How may I reopen a case?